 Fire Alarm Systems

-The new format for Fire Alarm Systems is delivered on a computer at Pearson Vue Testing Centers.
+The Fire Alarm Systems exam is delivered on a computer at Pearson Vue Testing Centers.
 Computer-based testing (CBT) allows NICET to extend several benefits to our customers: more flexible exam dates and appointment times; immediate scheduling and confirmation; and quicker exam scoring.
 For more information about taking the Standard Model exam, please click here

 This certification program was designed for engineering technicians working in the fire alarm industry who engage in a combination of the following fire alarm systems activities: system layout (plan preparation), system equipment selection, system installation, system acceptance testing, system trouble-shooting, system servicing, and system technical sales.
 Technical areas covered include applicable codes and standards, types of detectors and signaling systems, supervision requirements, power requirements, building/space structure and occupancy considerations, and basic electricity and electronics.